Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players

-Given a 3-regular directed graph $G$ with specified vertices $s$ and $t$, we construct a $1\times n$ edge-matching puzzle as follows.
-We assume $s$ and $t$ have in-degree 1 and out-degree 2.
+Given a 3-regular directed graph $G$ with specified vertices $s$ and $t$, we construct a $1\times n$ signed edge-matching puzzle as follows.
+(For the unsigned case, we will simply remove all signs.)
 For each edge $e$ in $G$, we have a color $e$, and for each vertex $v$ we have three colors $v_I$, $v_O$, and $v_X$.

-We build three tiles for each vertex.
-Suppose $v$ has one edge $e_1$ coming in and two edges $e_2$ and $e_3$ going out.
+For each vertex $v$, we build three tiles; refer to Figure~\ref{fig:asp}.
+In one case, $v$ has one edge $e_1$ coming in and two edges $e_2$ and $e_3$ going out.
 Then we construct the tiles

-For the other case, suppose $v$ has two edges $e_1$ and $e_2$ coming in and one edge $e_3$ going out.
+In the other case, $v$ has two edges $e_1$ and $e_2$ coming in and one edge $e_3$ going out.
 Then we construct the tiles

-These tiles are shown in Figure~\ref{fig:asp}; each tile corresponds to one of the half-edges incident to $v$.
-We remove the tile(s) corresponding to the half-edge(s) entering $s$ and the tile(s) corresponding to half-edge(s) leaving $t$.
-Finally, we specify that the leftmost boundary edge has color $s_I$.
-This reduction can clearly be done in polynomial time.
+Each of these tiles corresponds to one of the half-edges incident to~$v$.
+(Overall, each edge is represented by two half-edge tiles.)
+We use that $s$ has outdegree 1 and $t$ has indegree 1, as provided by Theorem~\ref{cycle-to-path}.
+We remove the tiles corresponding to the half-edges entering $s$ and the tiles corresponding to half-edges leaving $t$, so $s$ and $t$ each have only one corresponding tile.
+Finally, we specify that the left boundary edge has color~$-s_O$.

-We show that the number of solutions to this edge-matching puzzle is the same as the number of Hamiltonian paths in $G$ from $s$ to $t$.
+We claim that the number of solutions to this edge-matching puzzle is the same as the number of Hamiltonian paths in $G$ from $s$ to $t$.